 Robert’s formative training in dance began in Chicago, concentrating on ballet with renowned pedagogue and author Anna Paskevska, with former soloists of London’s Royal Ballet Richard Ellis and Christine DuBoulay, and at the Ruth Page Foundation with Larry Long.
 He received further training in ballet with full scholarships from the Milwaukee Ballet School, Richmond Ballet, The Rock School in Philadelphia, and the Joffrey Ballet School in New York City.
 Robert enjoyed a vast performing career dancing with the Milwaukee Ballet, Pennsylvania Ballet, Tulsa Ballet, Kansas City Ballet, Oklahoma City Ballet, Eugene Ballet, and Ballet Idaho.

 Prior to joining OKC Ballet as Artistic Director, he spent three years as Artistic Director of Ballet Nouveau Colorado (now called Wonderbound), bringing that company into the national spotlight.
-The Denver Post wrote, “Mills is now an artistic director responsible for one of Colorado’s biggest dance success stories.”
-A sought-after teacher, he teaches on faculty at The Oklahoma City Ballet Yvonne Chouteau School and has taught at the Kansas City Ballet School, Ballet Idaho Academy, Oklahoma University School of Dance, Burklyn Ballet, Ballet Academy of Texas, and Central Pennsylvania Youth Ballet.
-In 2017 Robert was honored to be selected to take part in the National Choreographers Initiative in Southern California.
+Of his time in Colorado, The Denver Post wrote, “Mills is now an artistic director responsible for one of Colorado’s biggest dance success stories.”
+A sought-after teacher of classical ballet, he teaches on faculty at The Oklahoma City Ballet Yvonne Chouteau School and has taught at numerous training grounds across the world.